When and Where

 Before You Register

-This trek is open only to:
+This trek is open only to applicants meeting both of the following requirements:

 - Members of the Sky Pilots Endurance Navigators.
 You can join here.